haskell/cabal/Cabal/doc/developing-packages.rst

     even if that file is generated using a preprocessor.
 The source file must be relative to one of the directories listed in :pkg-field:`hs-source-dirs`.
 This field is analogous to the ``main-is`` field of an executable section.
+Further, while the name of the file may vary, the module itself must be named ``Main``.

 Example: Package using ``exitcode-stdio-1.0`` interface
 """""""""""""""""""""""""""""""""""""""""""""""""""""""